Last Updated on 23 September 2024 by Cycloscope

 A bicycle touring or backpacking itinerary

 It contains most of the highlights and best things to do in Kyushu, at least in our opinion.
-This was for us a two months journey, we ride it all, bicycle touring Japan at a slow pace.
+This was for us a two-month journey, we rode it all, bicycle-touring Japan at a slow pace.
 It can be done way faster with any other kind of transportation.

 Links in the articles bring you to the full travel journal article about each destination in Japan.
 Unfortunately, some of those are still only in Italian so use your translator.

-Subscribe our YouTube channel for the upcoming travel videos about Japan if you like.
+Subscribe to our YouTube channel for upcoming travel videos about Japan if you like.

 Check also part 2: